Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 Tell people you work with about the situation and have your calls screened by one receptionist if possible.

 Tell people who take care of your children which individuals are allowed to pick up your children.
-Explain the situation to them and provide them with a copy of the restraining order.
+Explain the situation to them.
+Also, provide them with a copy of the restraining order.

 Call the telephone company to request caller ID.
-Ask that your phone be blocked so that if you call, neither your partner nor anyone else will be able to get your new, unlisted phone number.
+Ask that your phone be blocked so that your partner nor anyone else will be able to get your new, unlisted phone number.

 Receive ongoing support from domestic violence and mental health service providers.